toita86/toita86/README.md

 ## Learning Journey

 After obtaining my diploma in Mechanics, Mechatronics, and Energy, I discovered a keen interest in the world of Computer Science.
-Motivated by this newfound interest, I decided to make a career shift and am currently pursuing a degree in CS.
+Motivated by this newfound interest, I decided to change career and so I did my degree in computer science.
+Now I am working on improving my skills as a software engineer.

 ## Let's get in Touch!